sendwithus/jobs/full-stack-engineer.md

 __What will you be doing?__

-* Designing and building new application features.
+* Working with our engineering team to designing, build and scale new application features.
 * Making high-level technical decisions about data architecture and best practices.
 * Identifying application performance problems and creating solutions.
 * Separating our primary app into separate microservices.